knlyons/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

 ```

 ### Skip Service Configuration
-See `skip_service_configuration` in the Argument Reference below.
+See `skip_service_configuration` in the Argument Reference section.

-The below configuration will direct the provider to not configure the softlayer client and hence
-not complain if softlayer_username and softlayer_api_key are missing in the provider.
+You can include the `skip_service_configuration` argument if you want to omit SoftLayer credentials from the requirements to set up the provider.
+The following example directs the provider to skip the `softlayer_username` and `softlayer_api_key` arguments.

 ```
 provider "ibmcloud" {